-Two decades ago, Mark Wigley claimed storytelling as the territory of not just architectural theorists, but all architects and ultimately all architecture.
-He pointed out that students are taught to tell stories about their buildings, critics tell stories about other architects' buildings, and buildings themselves are "megaphones" for their stories.
-Underlying Wigley's polemic was a desire to legitimize the emergent field of architectural theory as an activity equal to a design practice, and to challenge the burgeoning ossification of the theory-practice (we might say writing-building) divide, calling for a more fluid definition and operation of both.
-Today as we find a re-emergence of architectural narrative in a vastly altered disciplinary landscape, what can these stories that don't speak of buildings tell us, and what can we tell about these stories?
-At a time when the more conceptual pursuits of history and theory are marginalized in favor of the prosaic exigencies of practice (particularly software and sustainability) storytelling occupies an experimental space between writing and building, liberated from the weight of either.
-Perhaps we have seen Wigley's provocation taken to its extreme, but logical, conclusion.
-The END.
+Mark Wigley once described not just architectural theory but all architects and ultimately all architecture as telling stories.
+Students are trained to tell stories about their own buildings, critics tell stories about other architects' buildings, and buildings themselves are "megaphones" telling their own stories.
+Underlying Wigley's polemic was a desire to legitimize the emergent field of architectural theory as a practice equal to building, and to challenge the burgeoning ossification of the theory/practice (we might say writing/building) divide, calling for a more fluid definition and operation of both.
+Almost twenty years later, with a re-emergence of architectural narrative in a vastly altered disciplinary landscape, what can these stories tell us?
+It seems to us that the stories in this issue suggest a new disciplinary moment when the stories no longer need relate to a building proper, when the telling of the story itself has become a legitimate or at least a recognized form of architectural practice.
+Perhaps we have exceeded, or perhaps circumvented, Wigley's provocation. (need one more sentence)